 The best midsize crossover

-Why should you buy this: It’s quick, efficient, and handsome.
+Why should you buy this: It’s a big vehicle that doesn’t feel big.

 The best compact crossover